titusjan/argos/README.md

 ##### 2D Image Plot Inspector

-The axes configuration items of the 2D image plot work in the same manner as for the 1D line plot.
+This inspector shows an image plot and optional cross-hair line plots that show cross sections of the data at the cursor (see screen shot).

-Next to that, the image plot has a `color range` that determines the minumum and maxiumum values of the color scale.
+Panning, zooming and setting the plot titles work in the same manner as for the 1D Line Plot inspector.
+Next to that, the image plot has a `color range` that determines the minimum and maximum values of the color scale.
 The color range too can be in auto-range mode, or can be set manually.
 On the left side of the plot, you can see the color range visualized as the blue rectangle between the color bar and the values.
 You can drag the rectangle to shift the